ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

     }  // namespace demo_nodes_cpp

-To enable a content filtering subscription, applications can set filtering expression and expression parameters in ``SubscriptionOptions`` to describe the requirement and criteria while creating the subscription.
+To enable content filtering, applications can set the filtering expression and the expression parameters in ``SubscriptionOptions``.
-The application can also check if content filtering subscription is enabled on the subscription.
+The application can also check if content filtering is enabled on the subscription.

-In this demo, the ``ContentFilteringSubscriber`` node creates the content filtering subscription that receives temperature data only if the temperature data is less than -30.0 or greater than 100.0.
+In this demo, the ``ContentFilteringSubscriber`` node creates a content filtering subscription that receives a message only if the temperature value is less than -30.0 or greater than 100.0.

-As explained before, content filtering subscription depends on the RMW implementation.
+As commented before, content filtering subscription support depends on the RMW implementation.
-Applications can use the ``is_cft_enabled`` method to check if the content filtering is enabled on the subscription.
+Applications can use the ``is_cft_enabled`` method to check if content filtering is actually enabled on the subscription.

 To test content filtering subscription, let's run it: